CodeShayk/ApiAggregator/README.md

 --
 ## Introduction
 ### What is ApiAggregator?
 `ApiAggregator` is a .net utility to help combine multiple api requests to return a single aggregated response.
-The framework allows conditionally including a subset of configured apis to return responses.
+- The framework allows a request to fetch entire aggregated response or partial response by including a subset of configured apis.

+### When is ApiAggregator useful?
+ApiAggregator is helpful for various use cases.
+- For creating Level 2 (functional or BFF) apis using Level 1 (core resource) apis.
+- For flexibil extending an api without having to break existing consumers.
+- For on demand data retrieval using list of apis
+- and Many more ..

 ## Using ApiAggregator
 ### Step 1.
 Create Aggregated Contract
-Aggregate Contract is the resultant response from all the aggregated apis.
+`Aggregated Contract` is the resultant response from all the aggregated apis.
 To create aggregated contract derive the class from `IContract` interface.

 Example.
 ```